Breaking up is hard, and a lot of times it will throw you into a temporary tailspin.

 I’m sure you have heard it before, but I’ll say it again.
 You aren’t the first person to feel this way, and you certainly will not be the last.

 But, you must maintain emotional control if you want to win this breakup.

 Maintaining emotional control means that you have to learn how not to act rashly when you are feeling emotional.

 Your actions should all be separate from your emotion.

 When in doubt, say nothing.

 You should make a plan and stick to it.

-I suggest using Ex Boyfriend Recovery Pro to form a game plan since it has such great success stories and is so easy to understand.
+I suggest using Ex Boyfriend Recovery Program to form a game plan since it has such great success stories and is so easy to understand.
 Not to mention that Pro does all of the thinking for you.
 That way you can just focus on implementing it and remaining calm and rational, like Val Kilmer, AKA “Iceman,” in Top Gun.
 He was cool as a cucumber under pressure.
 He may have been sweating during those aerial dogfights, but we never saw it.
 He chose his targets and followed protocol.